Diary of a Wimpy Kid: The Long Haul (film): Production

 In 2012, the series' third entry, Diary of a Wimpy Kid: Dog Days was described as the last live action film in the franchise.
 That same year in August, while doing press for the film, author Jeff Kinney and actors Zachary Gordon and Robert Capron, who portrayed Greg and Rowley in the previous installments, each indicated that there were no plans for more movies, but did not dismiss the possibility entirely.

 In 2014, Jeff Kinney replied to inquiries regarding the possibility of more sequels in a YouTube video, stating, "At present, we don't have a fourth film in development, but you never know!"
 When describing the likelihood of starring in another film in the series, Gordon explained, "Dog Days most likely will be the last movie.
 The main problem is [the cast] is getting older.
 You can't stop it.
 There's no way to temporarily stop us from changing and growing up.
 You know, that's the problem because the characters are supposed to be timeless."

 In March 2013, Gordon stated in a Spreecast live stream that there would not be any more live action films.
 Previously, Kinney had indicated that instead of making a live action film, he would like to see Diary of a Wimpy Kid: Cabin Fever adapted into an animated film, stating in an interview, "I hope that it gets made into an animated movie.
 But I'd really like to see it turn into an animated television special."
 The film Diary of a Wimpy Kid Christmas: Cabin Fever, an animated adaptation of Cabin Fever, would later release on Disney+ in 2023.

 In 2016, it was announced that a live-action film adaptation of the ninth book The Long Haul was in development, and would be featuring a completely new cast playing the Heffleys.

-Lucas Cruikshank, best known for creating the YouTube series Fred originally auditioned for the role of Mac Digby.
+Lucas Cruikshank, best known for creating the YouTube series Fred, originally auditioned for the role of Mac Digby.
 However, he didn't read the script and had no idea of the role he was auditioning for outside of the fact that it was a YouTube role.
-Coincidently, Cruikshank previously auditioned for the role of Greg Heffley in the first film.
+Coincidentally, Cruikshank previously auditioned for the role of Greg Heffley in the first film.